kealyn/MusicFinder/README.md

 ### FFT: from time domain to frequency domain

 As a first step, we need to extract useful information from the music that could help identify it.
-For this purpose, we take help from [Fast Fourier Transform] (https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+For this purpose, we take help from [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 FFT is an algorithm that samples a signal over a period of time (or space) and divides it into its frequency components.
 By transforming the music from time domain to frequency domain, we will have a unified representation of different musics on the same scale.

-Following is a picture ([spectrogram] (https://en.wikipedia.org/wiki/Spectrogram)) for the song *Yesterday Once More* in frequency domain.
+Following is a picture ([spectrogram](https://en.wikipedia.org/wiki/Spectrogram)) for the song *Yesterday Once More* in frequency domain.